virtualagc/virtualagc/yaShuttle/yaHAL-S/README.txt

 	[HELP] > DECLARE X BOOLEAN;

-the preprocessor will turn this into "DECLARE b_X BOOLEAN;" and statments like "IF X THEN A=1;" will turn into "IF b_X THEN A=1;", none of which you normally have to think about.
+the preprocessor internally treats it as "DECLARE b_X BOOLEAN;" and statments like "IF X THEN A=1;" are treated as "IF b_X THEN A=1;", none of which you normally have to think about.

 Besides the BNF grammar of Preprocessed HAL/S, there also exists a description of the grammer in the LBNF language.
 LBNF stands for "labelled" BNF.
-In fact, we use LBNF throughout, but also provided some documentation in BNF, just because it's more familiar to most programmers.
+In fact, we use LBNF throughout, but also provide some documentation in BNF, just because it's more familiar to most programmers.
 If you're so-inclined, you can compare these various grammars at the following links: